BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 ## Setup the environment
 The simplest way to create a correct and working environment is the following:

-1. Create a folder on your local drive (for example, C:\ExcelAddIns\AccountCard).
+1. Create a folder on your local drive (for example, C:\AccountCard).

 2. Create a folder for the Manifests on a network share.